degree with distinction;

 Phoebe Crisman is Associate Dean for Research and Associate Professor of Architecture at the University of Virginia School of Architecture, where she teaches design studios and lectures on architectural theory, urbanism and sustainability.
 Crisman is Director of the cross-university, interdisciplinary Global Sustainability Minor program and co-director of the UVA India Initiative.
-She is also on the Faculty of the Interdisciplinary Major in Environmental Thought and Practice and an Associated Faculty member of the South Asia Center in the UVA College and Graduate School of Arts & Sciences.
+On the Faculty of the Interdisciplinary Major in Environmental Thought and Practice, she is also an Associated Faculty member of the South Asia Center in the UVA College and Graduate School of Arts & Sciences.

 Educated at the Harvard Graduate School of Design and Carnegie Mellon, Crisman conducted post-graduate research as a Fulbright Fellow in the Netherlands.
 A licensed architect and urbanist with over twenty-five years of professional experience, she practiced with firms in Chicago, Cambridge and Hong Kong prior to establishing Crisman+Petrus Architects.
 Her professional work, including the Massachusetts Museum of Contemporary Art (MASS MoCA), the Discovery Museum and Urban Bridges, has been widely published and has received numerous design awards.

-In acknowledgment of her innovative teaching, Crisman received the 2008 Collaborative Practice Award from the Association of Collegiate Schools of Architecture and the 2008 AIA Education Award from the American Institute of Architects.
-During Spring 2010 she sailed around the world teaching on Semester at Sea's Sustainability voyage.
-Crisman was elected as Southeast Director to the Association of Collegiate Schools of Architecture (ACSA) Board of Directors and is a member of the University of Virginia Press Board of Directors.
-She is a member of the American Institute of Architects (AIA).
+In acknowledgment of her innovative teaching, Crisman received the Collaborative Practice Award from the Association of Collegiate Schools of Architecture and the AIA Education Award from the American Institute of Architects.
+During Spring 2010 she sailed around the world teaching on Semester at Sea's Sustainability voyage and she taught aboard the Atlantic Exploration voyage in Fall 2013.
+Crisman was elected as Southeast Director to the Association of Collegiate Schools of Architecture (ACSA) Board of Directors.
+She was appointed by the National Architectural Accrediting Board (NAAB) to represent the architecture academy during two M.Arch professional program accreditation reviews.
+Crisman was appointed to the University of Virginia Press Board of Directors and is a member of the American Institute of Architects (AIA).